mbabar86mish/Simple-Columnizer/README.md

 == Installation ==

-1. Upload `responsive-section-generator` to the `/wp-content/plugins/` directory
+1. Upload `simple-columnizer` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==